sergio11/fake_news_classifier/README.md

 Through this project, we hope to raise awareness of the importance of verifying sources ✅ and foster the development of applications that can assist in **combating fake news**, ultimately paving the way for more informed, educated, and responsible news consumption in the digital age 📚.

+## ⚠️ Disclaimer
+**This project was developed for educational and research purposes only.** It is an academic exploration of **machine learning techniques for source-based fake news classification**.

+The models and techniques presented in this repository **are not intended for real-world misinformation detection or journalistic verification**.
+They serve as a proof of concept and have not been extensively tested for accuracy, bias, or robustness in diverse media environments.

+While this project leverages publicly available datasets and references existing research, **users should not rely on its outputs for making factual or editorial decisions**.
+Always verify news from multiple trusted sources.

 <p align="center">
    <img src="https://img.shields.io/badge/pypi-3775A9?style=for-the-badge&logo=pypi&logoColor=white" />
    <img src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue" />